Joao-Lucas-de-Oliveira-Lima/authentication-and-authorization-spring/README.md

 # Authentication and Authorization Spring

-This project is a REST API built with Spring Boot, designed to handle user authentication and authorization.
-It uses JSON Web Tokens (JWT) for stateless and secure authentication, while leveraging Spring Security to manage roles, permissions, and access control for various endpoints.
+This project is a REST API developed with Spring Boot for user authentication and authorization.
+It uses Java JWT for secure, stateless authentication and Spring Security to manage roles, permissions, and endpoint access control.

 ## Table of Contents